guhjy/2015ori-1/materials/study_02/instructions.md

 Each time windows has to contain at least one hour.

-If you want to offer more than one time window for this day, please use the third and fourth option as well.
+If you want to offer more than one time window for this day, please use the third and fourth field as well.

 I am available from [start time] to [end time].
 - [Both start and end time can be chosen from 10.00 to 18.00 in 15 min steps]